 A single test can't diagnose a learning disability.
 Tests may include reading and writing tests, as well as those that focus on your child's personality, learning style, language and problem-solving skills, and IQ (intelligence quotient).

 How is a learning disability treated?

 A learning disability is treated by using educational tools to help overcome it.
 Medicines and counselling usually aren't used.

-For most children, an Individual Education Plan (IEP) will be created.
+For most children, an Individual Education Program (IEP) will be created.
 An IEP may also be called an Individualized Program Plan (IPP).
 An IEP details your child's disability, appropriate teaching methods, and goals for the school year.
-The IEP changes based on how well your child is doing.
+The IEP changes, based on how well your child is doing.
 You have the right to ask for a change in the IEP if you don't agree with it.

 - Learn about your child's learning disability.
 This can help you better understand and help your child.
 You can also talk to other parents whose children have learning disabilities.

 - Find out your child's best learning style.
 Does your child do best through reading or listening?
 Would a demonstration or hands-on practice work better?
 For example, if your child understands more when listening, let him or her learn new information by listening to an audio book or watching a DVD.

 - Be honest with your child about the disability.
 Explain it in a way that your child can understand.
 And offer your love and support.
 Tell your child that some things will be hard for him or her, but this doesn't mean that he or she is a failure.

 - Look into finding a tutor to help your child.
 Or learn how to tutor your child yourself.

 - Focus on more than school and the learning disability.
 Encourage your child to explore many different types of activities.